keymanapp/keyboards/release/sil/sil_cheyenne/README.md

 Version 1.1

 __DESCRIPTION__
-This keyboard allows one to keyboard the special symbols used in the modern Cheyenne alphabet.
+This keyboard allows you to type all the letters and special symbols used in the Cheyenne alphabet.

 Supported Platforms
 -------------------